dart-lang/pana/test/goldens/end2end/angular_components-0.10.0.json_report.md

 * Found no Flutter in your PATH.
 Could not determine the current Flutter version.

-## 0/20 Support sound null-safety
+## 0/20 Support sound null safety

 ### [x] 0/20 points: Unable to detect null safety

 <details>
 <summary>
 Package resolution failed.
-Could not determine null-safety.
+Could not determine null safety.
 </summary>

 Run `pub get` for more information.